jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 ### Talk to experts

-Although searching the web for information is often quick and easy, talking to an expert can help you answer specific questions and get tips on what to consider in practice.
+Although searching the web for information is quick and easy, talking to an expert can help you answer specific questions and get tips on what to consider in practice.

-Very often the team you work with already has some connections to experts: A company creating digital design tools will have close contact with some designers, and a company producing medical devices will have contact with medical doctors.
+Frequently, the team you work with already has some connections to experts: A company creating digital design tools will have close contact with some designers, and a company producing medical devices will have contact with medical doctors.
 Very often you can use these existing connections to reach out to experts who already have an established connection to your team or organization.

-If you need to contact the expert without knowing them beforehand, you might get lucky and they’ll talk with you for free.
+If you need to contact the expert without knowing them beforehand, you might get lucky, and they’ll talk with you for free.
 Otherwise, you’ll pay them for their time.
 What you have to pay varies and some experts are really expensive.
 But in general, talking to an expert is an efficient way to get an overview of a field and the relevant issues for practitioners.

 ## Find people who participate in your research